Open Now — 24/7 Plumbing

 Sealing Sink Poorly

-With time, these seals may wear and tear, like other parts of the faucet, due to excessive water pressure from the flowing water.
-When these seals develop scales and sediment, it damages them completely.
-The damaged seals do not function optimally, and instead of allowing water to flow freely or stopping when needed, it results in leaky faucets.
+Like other parts of the faucet, these seals may wear and tear over time due to the high water pressure in the flowing water.
+When these seals develop scales and sediment, they damage them entirely, often resulting in a leaking tap.
+The damaged seals do not function optimally, and instead of allowing water to flow freely or stopping when needed, they result in leaky faucets.

 7. Damaged Plumbing System